 “Astounding?”
 I repeat in wonder, turning more to face him.

 “Exponentially,” he whispers.
 Way to make my ovaries burst, Grey!
 I reach up to his face and plant a deep kiss on his lips.
 I want to feed my soul to him in this kiss… make him feel what he makes my heart feel.
-I think it worked because he sunk one hand into my hair and put the other arm around me pulling me to my knees in front of him and returning my kiss with deep fever and passion.
+I think it works because he sinks one hand into my hair and put the other arm around me, pulling me to my knees in front of him and returning my kiss with deep fever and passion.
 I whimper into his mouth as I cup his beautiful face in my hands.
 I pull away from him and sit back on my feet.
 I untie the halter of my dress and let it fall into my lap, exposing my breast and the top half of my body.
 Christian never takes his eyes off of mine.

 “You’ll get cold,” he says, softly.

 “You’ll keep me warm,” I reply.
 “Touch me, Christian.”
 My voice is soft and needy, more than I expected.
 We haven’t been intimate for a few days and I need his touch now… desperately.
 He put his hands on my torso and slowly move them up my sides and down my back.
 I shiver at his touch and close my eyes.